Nathou Attinger (she/her)

 Executive Director

 Sarah has loved animals her whole life and would try to coax deer into her house when her parents weren't looking.
 (Don't do that.)
 After graduating from Williams College, Sarah completed a research fellowship studying perceptions of bats in other countries.
 She was particularly inspired by the Australian wildlife rehabbers she met who worked with flying foxes.
 Sarah then started her own journey as a rehabber at RWS in 2018.
 She holds a Category IIB wildlife rehabilitation permit and is a Certified Wildlife Rehabilitator through the International Wildlife Rehabilitation Council.
 As Executive Director, Sarah manages the Sanctuary's daily operations and staff while supporting development alongside our Board of Directors.
 Sarah also manages our communications and educational programs.
-Outside of her work at RWS, Sarah enjoys river tubing, tending to her many houseplants, and hiking with her dog, George.
+Outside of her work at RWS, Sarah enjoys river tubing, tending to her many houseplants, watching movies with her snake, and hiking with her dog.

 Jeff Wilbur (he/him)

-Wildlife Rehabilitator & Human Administrator
+Staff Wildlife Rehabilitator & Human Administrator

-Jeff Wilbur’s love of the outdoors led to a professional life of being an Outdoor Educator and a Landscape Architect.
+Jeff’s love of the outdoors led to a professional life of being an Outdoor Educator and a Landscape Architect.
 Teaching people how to live, travel, play and conserve the wilderness as well as teaching people how to create their own little wilderness at home has been a lifelong joy.
 Helping the creatures that we share the environment with is a natural fit.
 Jeff holds a Catagory IV wildlife rehabilitator permit and all the reptiles, amphibians and mammals he can get his hands on.
 His home life is managed by two Great Pyrenees and a herd of goldfish (his RWS life by a herd of wonderful rehabilitators).

 Rehabilitation Program Manager